 - Because grant awards are based on the applicant's cost estimate, careful cost estimating will assure that you have enough funds to complete the project and can possibly reduce your out-ofpocket costs. - Get estimates from vendors and consultants before you apply.
 The cost of an inventory, for example, can vary greatly depending on what you want.
 There can be thousands of dollars difference between a quick snapshot tree count and a comprehensive assessment using computerized databases, aerial photography and geographic information systems.
-Your urban forestry coordinator can also help you decide what's best. - Round up to the nearest dollar in the individual component sections. - Double-check your math.
-In an effort to make the application more user friendly, built-in calculations have been added to the electronically fillable form. - Regardless of the application format you choose, check the math.
-Also, be sure the total project and grant amounts shown at the bottom of the cost estimate worksheet match the figures on page 1 of the grant application form. - Make sure the cost estimate worksheet includes all anticipated project costs.
+Your urban forestry coordinator can also help you decide what's best. - Round up to the nearest dollar in the individual activity sections.
+Double-check your math.
+In an effort to make the application more user friendly, built-in calculations have been added to the electronically fillable form. - Do not grossly overmatch this does not make for a better project proposal. - Make sure the cost estimate worksheet includes all anticipated project costs.
 Review your responses to all of the questions.
-Have you mentioned any project components or aspects that are not included on the cost estimate worksheet?
+Have you mentioned any project activities or aspects that are not included on the cost estimate worksheet?